 A lot of startups in India are a part of the service industry.
 Prior to GST, they had to collect and pay service tax to the government.
 Non-utilization of the VAT paid on purchases made for business purposes was one of the primary concerns.
 There was no provision for claiming the credit of state VAT paid against the service tax liability.

-Since GST has brought several indirect taxes under its umbrella, the problem has been resolved now.
-Startups can set off tax paid on the purchases (for example, office supplies) with the tax paid on their sales under GST.
+Startups can now set off tax paid on the purchases (for example, office supplies) with the tax paid on their sales under GST.

 A startup buys office supplies worth Rs 50,000 paying 5% VAT on the same.
 It provides a service to another company for Rs 80,000 on which service tax of 15%.
 Let’s see the calculation of taxes to be paid by the startup when no adjustment of VAT and service tax was allowed: